 Success of "Suspicious Minds".

 Rolling Stones magazine is one of the most influential in the music world and has created a list of the 500 greatest songs of all time.
-“Suspicious Minds”, written by Mark James and released by Elvis Presley in 1968, reached the 91st spot on this list, which shows its popularity and the impact it had on the public at the time.
+"Suspicious Minds", written by Mark James and released by Elvis Presley in 1968, reached 91st place on this list, which shows its popularity and the impact it had on the public at the time.